Kings–Lakers rivalry: Series Overview

+The Lakers would go on to win the 2002 NBA Finals, sweeping the New Jersey Nets and completing their three-peat.

 Aftermath

 Pau Gasol (left) attempting a free throw against the Sacramento Kings, with teammate Derek Fisher (center) and Beno Udrih (right) looking on, during a regular season game on January 2, 2010.

-The Lakers would go on to win the 2002 NBA Finals, sweeping the New Jersey Nets and completing their three-peat.
-Meanwhile, in the following postseason, the Kings would lose the Western Conference Semifinals to the Dallas Mavericks after Webber tore his ACL.
+Doug Christie punched Rick Fox in the pre-season game in October.
+Both players would be ejected and had another fight in the back near the locker room area before being separated.
+In 2003, the King would lose the Western Conference Semifinals to the Dallas Mavericks after Webber tore his ACL.
 The Lakers would also lose in the Semifinals to the Spurs, who went on to win the 2003 NBA Finals.
 In the 2004 NBA Playoffs, the Kings would lose in the Semifinals to the Minnesota Timberwolves in seven games, while the Lakers would lose the 2004 NBA Finals to the Detroit Pistons.
 After playoff appearances in 2005 and 2006, the Kings would fail to qualify for the playoffs again until 2023.
+In 2008, Scot Pollard who played for the Kings would get some revenge on the Lakers as he was a member of the Celtics team that beat the Lakers in the 2008 NBA Finals.
 Additionally, the Kings would be threatened with relocation between 2006 and 2013 before building Golden 1 Center, moving there in 2016.
 Meanwhile, the Lakers have since won three more championships in 2009, 2010, and 2020 being led by players like Bryant, Pau Gasol, LeBron James, and Anthony Davis, bringing their championship count to 17.

 Despite not meeting in the postseason since the 2002 Western Conference Finals to date, bitterness between the teams remain due to the series.
 In 2023, the two qualified for the same postseason for the first time since 2006.
 However, the Sacramento Kings lost to the Golden State Warriors in seven games while the Los Angeles Lakers defeated the Memphis Grizzlies in six games, preventing a playoff series between the two.

 During the 2023–2024 season, both teams advanced to the quarterfinals of the 2023 NBA In-Season Tournament, but a Kings loss to the New Orleans Pelicans prevented a semifinal matchup in Las Vegas against the Lakers, who would go on to win the inaugural tournament.
 Both teams were in the 2024 NBA Play-In Tournament, with the Lakers and Kings finishing the regular season as the 8th and 9th seed, respectively.
 While the Kings defeated the 10th seed Golden State Warriors, the Lakers defeated the 7th seed New Orleans Pelicans, who would defeat the Kings to advance in the tournament, preventing a postseason matchup.

+Both teams are also slated to face each other in West Group C of the 2026 NBA Cup.